Urban Advantage Program

-Urban Advantage Garden Expeditions are designed for New York City middle school teachers.
-Teachers: turn your class field trip into a rich learning experience at Brooklyn Botanic Garden by redeeming a UA class visit voucher for one of our specialized UA Garden Expedition programs.Each UA Garden Expedition program includes the following:
+Urban Advantage Garden Expeditions are designed for New York City middle school students.
+Turn your class field trip into a rich learning experience at Brooklyn Botanic Garden by redeeming UA Class Visit vouchers for one of our specialized UA Garden Expeditions!

 - Instructor-led introduction to the topic

 - Guided tour highlighting BBG’s plant collections